Walter Brueggemann

-Walter Brueggemann (born March 11, 1933) is an American Protestant Old Testament scholar and theologian who is widely considered one of the most influential Old Testament scholars of the last several decades.
-His work often focuses on the Hebrew prophetic tradition and sociopolitical imagination of the Church.
-He argues that the Church must provide a counter-narrative to the dominant forces of consumerism, militarism, and nationalism.
+Walter Albert Brueggemann (March 11, 1933 – June 5, 2025) was an American Christian scholar and theologian who is widely considered an influential Old Testament scholar.
+His work often focused on the Hebrew prophetic tradition and the sociopolitical imagination of the Church.
+He argued that the Church must provide a counter-narrative to the dominant forces of consumerism, militarism, and nationalism.

-He has contributed to Living the Questions.

 Career

-Brueggemann was born in Tilden, Nebraska in 1933.
+Walter Albert Brueggemann was born in Tilden, Nebraska, on March 11, 1933.
+The son of a minister of the German Evangelical Synod of North America, the family moved frequently throughout the Midwestern United States because of his father's work, before settling in Blackburn, Missouri.
 He received an A.B. from Elmhurst College (1955), a B.D. from Eden Theological Seminary (1958), a Th.D. from Union Theological Seminary, New York (1961), and Ph.D. from Saint Louis University (in 1974).
-The son of a minister of the German Evangelical Synod of North America, he was ordained in the United Church of Christ.
+He was ordained in the United Church of Christ in 1958.

 He was professor of Old Testament (1961–1986) and Dean (1968–1982) at Eden Theological Seminary.
 Beginning in 1986, he served as William Marcellus McPheeters professor of Old Testament at Columbia Theological Seminary, from which he retired in the early 2000s.
-Brueggemann currently resides in Traverse City, Michigan (2020).
-He is the editor of Journal for Preachers.
+Until his death, Brueggemann lived in Traverse City, Michigan.
+He and Erskine Clarke were the founding editors for Journal for Preachers for more than 40 years, and the Pentecost 2022 edition marked his transition from Editor to Editor Emeritus.
+The current editor is Theodore Wardlaw.